Pallavi999-debug/Car_Rental/README.md

 Please follow above steps and run project on localhost.
 If you like my project please give me a star.

-Thank you for visiting my GitHub project!!!
+Thank you for checking my GitHub project!!!